Sammy-Lartey/E-commerce-Order-Distribution-Optimization-/README.md

 - The bottleneck suggests inefficiencies in dispatch, truck availability, or routing workflows.

 ### March 2025 Anomaly
-- Over 341,000 orders were logged in March—14x higher than the monthly average.
+- Over 341,000 orders were logged in March; 14x higher than the monthly average.
 - Revenue spiked to GHS 1.54 billion, up from GHS 134 million/month average.
 - This raises concerns of either a legitimate operational spike or data inflation.

 ### Client Distribution & Data Gaps
 - A handful of clients dominated order volume.
-- The top "client" had no identifiable ID—flagging poor data integrity.
+- The top "client" had no identifiable ID, flagging poor data integrity.
 - Clean client data is essential for forecasting and performance monitoring.

 ---